iliusa77/mongodb-cluster-k8s-eks/README_jenkins.md

 - namespace
 - mongo_db_name
 - replicaset_name
-5. During deploy in Jenkins build console get the
+6. See endpoint for Prometheus metrics in the end of Jenkins build console output